flov/questionaire/README.md

 ```

 When clicking on one of the components on the left, it will then create
-an EditableComponent in the intervention on the right.
+a Component in the intervention on the right.

 for example:
 ```